-Well it’s April 7th and we are finally expecting some long awaited great weather here in the Twin Cities.
-For Minneapolis Landscaping enthusiasts who have been cooped up for so long, its temping to get out into the lawn and landscaping to start on this year ambitions, but what can we do now?
+Well, it’s April 7th and we are finally expecting some long-awaited great weather here in the Twin Cities.
+For Minneapolis landscaping enthusiasts who have been cooped up for so long, it’s temping to get out into the lawn and landscaping to start on this year ambitions, but what can we do now?
 Unfortunately, not much quite yet.

-Should you apply Crabgrass pre-emergent?
+Should you apply crabgrass pre-emergent?
 Not yet.
-Most crabgrass pre-emergent active ingredients last about 6-9 weeks on the soil surface.
+Most crabgrass pre-emergent’s active ingredients last about 6-9 weeks on the soil surface.
 Since crabgrass will not germinate until soil temps are consistently 55 degrees or above, you run the risk of applying too early and wasting your application.
 The spring rains will rinse away your pre-emergent and the 6-8 weeks of pre-emergent coverage will be over, right before the crabgrass starts germinating.

 In terms of making major changes to your garden or landscaping, it’s best to wait.
 For existing landscaping and gardens, it’s important to give the plants a chance to come out of dormancy and start growing again.
 See what you have that can be re-used or split before pulling it out of the ground.
-Often times plants that look dead, just haven’t started growing yet, so remember you can prune off dead plant material, but don’t pull the entire plant out of the ground.
-Because you may be pulling out a desirable plant that only looks dead, but just hasn’t started growing yet this season.
+Oftentimes plants that look dead just haven’t started growing yet, so remember you can prune off dead plant material, but don’t pull the entire plant out of the ground.
+You may be pulling out a desirable plant that only looks dead, but just hasn’t started growing yet this season.

 Not quite up to pruning back all those perennials?
 We can help with your spring (and fall) clean-ups, and when the time is right, we would be happy to get your lawn ready for summer.
 To schedule these services, give us a call at 763-568-7251 or send us a message using our quick quote system.